 The physical display is owned by only one context at a time (the Kernel or one Feature).
 The following cases may trigger a physical display owner switch:

-- during a call to Display.requestShow(Displayable), Display.requestHide(Displayable) or Display.requestRender(): after the successful permission check, it is assigned to the context owner. - during a call to MicroUI.callSerially(Runnable): after the successful permission check it is assigned to owner of the Runnable instance.
+• during a call to Display.requestShow(Displayable), Display.requestHide(Displayable) or Display.requestRender(): after the successful permission check, it is assigned to the context owner.